arttor/helmify/README.md

 - configs (configmap, secret)
 - webhooks (cert, issuer, ValidatingWebhookConfiguration)

 ### Known issues
+- Helmify defines application (operator) name as the shortest common prefix of k8s objects names.
+  It is possible because operator-sdk using operator name as prefix by default.
 - Helmify will not overwrite `Chart.yaml` file if presented.
 Done on purpose.
 - Helmify will not delete existing template file, only overwrite.
 So, if you delete CRD, re-run `kustomize | helmify` crd file will still be in templates directory. (todo: add option for this)